edgraham/GhostKoalaParser/README.md

 $ Kegg-to-Anvio.py --KeggDB KO_Orthology_ko00001.txt -i user_ko.txt -o KeggAnnotations-AnviImportable.txt
 ```

-if you have interproscan results, lets say in a output file called `interproscan-results.txt` (ran with the flags `-f tsv --goterms --iprlookup --pathways`) then you will run this as:
+if you have interproscan results, lets say in a output file called `interproscan-results.txt` (make sure interproscan was run with the flags `-f tsv --goterms --iprlookup --pathways`) then you will run this as:

 ```bash
 $ Kegg-to-Anvio.py --KeggDB KO_Orthology_ko00001.txt -i user_ko.txt -o KeggAnnotations-AnviImportable.txt --interproscan interproscan-results.txt